The Challenge of Navigating an Intersectional Identity as a Queer Student of Color

 Yet outside of safe spaces like Shades, being a person of color or an international student in the LGBTQ+ community can feel isolating, as some LGBTQ+ students at NYU fail to acknowledge the significance of the intersection between culture and sexuality.
 It doesn’t help that mainstream media tends to perpetuate a white American experience, either.

-For instance, Goh is often taken aback by domestic LGBTQ+ students who judge her mindset of reducing family conflict instead of engaging in direct confrontation.
-Sometimes she wishes they would do more to understand her situation and the issues that come with identifying as LGBTQ+ and not coming from the U.S.
+For instance, the anonymous student is often taken aback by domestic LGBTQ+ students who judge their mindset of reducing family conflict instead of engaging in direct confrontation.
+Sometimes they wish they would do more to understand their situation and the issues that come with identifying as LGBTQ+ and not coming from the United States.

 In New York, many LGBTQ+ organizations have made a special effort to prioritize the narratives of people of color, and emphasize an expanded, intersectional perspective of people’s experiences.
 Steinhardt senior Somaya Gupta works with one such organization, GLAAD.
 They are a transgender, genderfluid and sexually queer student of color.
 Gupta has taken on the role of a campus ambassador in GLAAD, acting as a role model and inspiration for those new to the queer community, particularly people of color, on Instagram and beyond.